vcc-csc212/sm21/_docs/labs/lab21/lab21.md

     <figcaption><center>Heap Notations</center></figcaption>
 </p>

 The root Node is index 0.
 We then we proceed left-right, top-down to "index" the remaining Nodes.
+Take a good look at the diagram above and make sure you understand it, as it will be necessary for your lab implementation below.

 ---